RadouanBoukharfane/radouanboukharfane.github.io/_teaching/gpu_programming.md

 ---

-The Graphics Processing Unit or GPU is nowadays a mainstream component in Scientific Computing.
-For relatively little money one can have supercomputer performance.
-However, some extra work has to be done to make an ordinary sequential program suitable for use on the GPU.
+The Graphics Processing Unit (GPU) has become a mainstream component in Scientific Computing.
+For a relatively low cost, it provides supercomputer-level performance.
+However, additional work is required to adapt a standard sequential program for execution on a GPU.

-One of the most important tools for using GPUs is currently "CUDA" (Compute Unified Device Architecture).
-This is basically an extension to the C programming language, which can be used to program the GPU in an easy way.
+One of the most important tools for GPU computing is **CUDA** (Compute Unified Device Architecture).
+CUDA is essentially an extension of the C programming language that enables easy GPU programming.

-During this course you will learn the basic principles of GPU programming and let you practise with many examples.
-After this course you should be able to make simple CUDA programs which can be run on a GPU.
+In this course, you will learn the fundamental principles of GPU programming and practice through numerous examples.
+By the end of the course, you should be able to write simple CUDA programs and run them on a GPU.

-### Course contents
+### Course Contents

-The course focuses on three main topics:
+The course covers three main topics:

+- **GPU Architecture**
--	GPU architecture.
-The computing and memory systems of different commercial GPUs are introduced.
-A comparison with conventional CPU and presentation of new upcoming GPUs will be given.
+  The computational and memory architectures of various commercial GPUs will be introduced.
+A comparison with conventional CPUs will be provided, along with an overview of emerging GPU technologies.

+- **GPU Programming with CUDA**
--	GPU programming with CUDA.
-The CUDA concepts and how to use them to develop applications for GPU are introduced by making examples from different fields, such as image processing or scientific computing.
-Also development tools, such debuggers and performance monitoring tools are presented.
+  The core concepts of CUDA and its application in developing GPU programs will be explored.
+Examples will be drawn from different fields, such as image processing and scientific computing.
+Additionally, development tools such as debuggers and performance monitoring tools will be presented.

--	GPU programming with GPU libraries and frameworks.
-High-productivity computing frameworks, among which OpenACC, will be presented.
+- **GPU Programming with Libraries and Frameworks**
+  High-productivity computing frameworks, including OpenACC, will be introduced.

-Students will be given access to the GPU cluster, Tegner, at PDC if they do not have access to a computer with GPU.

-This short course is part of the program FIP (no idea what it stands for) proposed by *Arts et Métiers Institute of Technology*.

-### Prerequisite
+### Prerequisites

--	We are going to use the C/C++ language.
-Since programing GPU with CUDA is basically an extension of the C language, it is important that you refresh your C knowledge before starting the CUDA module of the course.
+- The course uses **C/C++**.
+Since CUDA is an extension of the C programming language, it is essential to refresh your C skills before starting the CUDA module.

--	There are many online tutorials about C. Make sure that you know how to compile a C code from the command line, _i.e._, GCC, and write simple programs in C.
+- Many online tutorials cover C programming.
+Ensure you know how to compile a C program from the command line (e.g., using **GCC**) and can write basic C programs.

-### Recommended reading
+### Recommended Reading

 - [CUDA for Engineers](https://www.amazon.fr/CUDA-Engineers-Introduction-High-Performance-Computing/dp/013417741X) by Duane Storti and Mete Yurtoglu.
 - [Programming Massively Parallel Processors](https://www.sciencedirect.com/book/9780128119860/programming-massively-parallel-processors) by David Kirk and Wen-mei W. Hwu.